|

 (2) Writing a book on the language of symbolism and communication (covering graphics for visuals, mathematics for sciences, computer for synthetic language, and human language for verbal communication).

 (3) Making a 3-D computer generated animations.
-(I've finished 17 scripts already and am working on storyboards).
+(I've finished 18 scripts already and am merging into just one major one script and am working on storyboards).

 (4) Writing a book on facial images of Stone Buddhas in China and Korea.